kunyilu/personal-blog/content/post/computer-network.md

   - many services(mail, www) on same machine
   - aliases like www.cnn.com and cnn.com
 - the flexibility applies only within domain

+# Video Streaming and Cloud Systems

+## Video streaming

+### Video medium

+- often too large to send in one GET
+- compression is key
+  - lots of algorithms to compress

+### HTTP streaming

+- video is stored at an HTTP server with a URL
+- clients send a GET request for the URL
+- server sends the video file as a stream
+- client first buffers for a while
+- once the buffer reaches a threshold, the video plays in the foreground and more frames are downloaded in the background
+- same bitrate for all clients. cannot dynamically adapt to conditions
+  - Solution: DASH: Dynamic Adaptive Streaming over HTTP

+## Datacenters

+> Datacenter networks </br>
+> Tens to hundreds of thousands of hosts, often closely coupled, in close proximity </br>
+> Core -> Aggregation -> Rack

+- forms the backend of modern web services
+- partition-aggregate traffic
+- less than 200 milliseconds between receiving user query in the browser and displaying the results

+# Transport Layer

+# TCP Basics

+# Flow and Congestion Control

+# More Congestion Control

+# Network Layer and IP

+# IP Routers